Kong/kong/README.md

   flexibility.
 - **Geo-Replicated**: Configs are always up-to-date across different regions.
-- **Failure Detection & Recovery**: Kong is unaffected if one of your Cassandra nodes goes down.
+- **Failure Detection & Recovery**: Kong is unaffected if one of your Cassandra nodes go down.
 - **Clustering**: All Kong nodes auto-join the cluster keeping their config updated across nodes.
 - **Scalability**: Distributed by nature, Kong scales horizontally by simply adding nodes.
-- **Performance**: Kong handles load with ease by scaling and using NGINX at the core.
+- **Performance**: Kong handles the load with ease by scaling and using NGINX at the core.
 - **Plugins**: Extendable architecture for adding functionality to Kong and APIs.